Arrowsmith (novel): Pulitzer Prize

-Film, radio and television adaptations
+Film, radio, and television adaptations

-The book's only theatrically released adaptation was the film Arrowsmith in 1931, featuring Ronald Colman and Helen Hayes as Arrowsmith and Leora, and Myrna Loy as socialite Mrs. Joyce Lanyon.
+The book's only theatrically released adaptation was the film Arrowsmith in 1931, featuring Ronald Colman and Helen Hayes as Arrowsmith and Leora and Myrna Loy as socialite Mrs. Joyce Lanyon.
 It was nominated for four Academy Awards, including Best Adapted Screenplay.

 Lux Radio Theater presented a one-hour radio adaptation on October 25, 1937, starring Spencer Tracy and Fay Wray.

 Helen Hayes reprised her role as Leora in an hour-long adaptation on The Campbell Playhouse radio program along with Orson Welles as Arrowsmith.
 The program aired on February 3, 1939.

 Cavalcade of America presented a version on February 23, 1942, with Tyrone Power in the title role.

 In the 1950s and '60s, the book was adapted several times for television, and condensed versions of the story were produced for such television shows as Kraft Television Theater and DuPont Show of the Month.

-A Czech mini-series was produced in 1999, with Jan Stastny in the title role and Tereza Brodská as "Leora Tozerova".
+A Czech miniseries was produced in 1999, with Jan Stastny in the title role and Tereza Brodská as Leora Tozerova.

-It is a popular myth that the rock band Aerosmith took its name from this book.
+A popular myth is that the rock band Aerosmith took its name from this book.
 Although the members were required to read this book in school, they have repeatedly and adamantly denied any connection.
 In fact, the name was initially rejected because they thought drummer Joey Kramer got the name from the Lewis novel.
 When he explained the different spelling and that the name came to him while listening to Harry Nilsson's album Aerial Ballet, the name was accepted by the other members.